Call our Clearing hotline (0121 476 1181), or contact us via Facebook, Twitter or WhatsApp, to receive an offer to study your chosen course.

 You can apply through clearing if you did not meet the entry requirements for a conditional offer elsewhere, or you are holding no offers and have not withdrawn from UCAS.
 If you have not previously applied through UCAS please contact our Admissions department directly on 0121 476 1181.

-If you feel the course you are holding an offer on is no longer suitable you can ask to be released by the university with which you are holding an offer.
+If you feel the course you are holding an offer on is no longer suitable you need to release yourself on UCAS from the university with which you are holding an offer.
 Once you have been released you can apply for other courses.

 If you have applied for a course through clearing, there’s still time to get some student finance in time for the start of your course, visit the Student Finance England web page for further information and then apply online for student finance.